markofevil3/SlotMachine/Assets/NGUI/ReadMe - 3.9.2.txt

 -----------------
  Version History
 -----------------

+3.9.2
+- NEW: Added an option to UICamera to automatically hide the cursor when controller or touch input is used.
+- NEW: Added ellipsis overflow support by Jason Nollan.
+- NEW: Added an option to the Popup List to automatically create its popup on a separate panel, ensuring that it's always on top.
+- NEW: Added UICamera.first referencing the active NGUI event system.
+- FIX: Alpha should now work as expected with Linear lighting.
+- FIX: UICamera.isOverUI should now work properly for all types of input.
+- FIX: NGUIEditorTools.DrawProperty can now draw arrays.
+- FIX: Added mdeletrain's broken dynamic font fix.
+- FIX: Drag operation now cancels tooltips properly.
+- FIX: UITextList should now wrap colors properly.
+- FIX: Flash compilation fixes.

+3.9.1
+- NEW: NGUI will now automatically disable controller input on stand-alone builds if the game starts up with some joystick axis reporting non-zero.
+- NEW: Added command-line arguments that can enable/disable control types, such as -noJoystick.
+- NEW: Scene view UI focus is now bound to ALT+F.
+- FIX: Unity 5 dynamic font work-around.
+- FIX: Panels moving should no longer cause widgets to get marked as moving.
+- FIX: UICamera now uses the GetAnyKeyDown delegate.
+- FIX: Dragging a window should now be much faster.
+- FIX: UICamera.disableController should now report the correct value after a popup list has been closed.
+- FIX: UIPopupList will now again trigger callbacks on start when setting the default value.

 3.9.0
 - NEW: Completely redesigned how controller-based input was handled.
 It's now much more robust and handless seamless transitions from one method of input to another.